 - Big up the recognition: Saying ‘well done’ in-person matters most of all, but saying it in front of their peers matters a lot.
 Confirm their achievement using your internal media.

 - ‘Gamify’ the process: Building elements from games and sports into rewarding innovation can motivate some people to achieve.
 A trophy that goes around the company can generate enthusiasm far beyond what it cost to buy.
 The more impressive the trophy, the more it will inspire!

 - Give people a chance to shine: Not everyone gets the opportunity to innovate at work, because of the nature of their job, and their expectations.
 Whoever they are, if they innovate, reward them and show your appreciation.

 - Promote peer recognition: People often prefer being appreciated by their peers to acknowledgment at the office or wherever.
 Many progressive companies recognise this and use peer to peer recognition to engage particular groups.
 Think about how to support these creative colleagues!

 - Recognise serial innovators: Consider special privileges for employees who consistently innovate or come up with improvements.
 These might include a better parking space, or premium-grade career coaching.

 - Money motivates: Cash and other rewards aren’t always the best motivators for innovation, because they can create anxiety around failure.
 But they do demonstrate your appreciation of achievement in tangible terms.

 - Make innovation exciting: Inventiveness doesn’t come in standard measures!
-Besides cash, also think about special awards like holiday gifts in recognition for achievement.
-The best incentives are open ended and unpredictable.
+Besides cash, also think about special awards like holiday gifts in recognition of achievement.
+The best incentives are open-ended and unpredictable.
 It pays to be generous…

 It’s easy to get carried away with all this, so keep a sense of perspective.
 Don’t do anything you aren’t comfortable with.
 Remember, you’re still in charge.